zsofiasomlai/pbx-group-security/content/challenges/competencies/CP-ST-strategic-thinking.md

 area        : competency

 questions :
-    - "CP-ST-01: Tell me about a time when you developed a research plan to generate strategic customer or product insights."
+    - "CP-ST-01: Describe a time when you developed a research plan to generate strategic customer or product insights."
-    - "CP-ST-02: Tell me about a time when you could anticipate a technology shift."
+    - "CP-ST-02: Describe a time when you could anticipate a technology shift."
-    - "CP-ST-03:Tell me about your most successful research contribution." desirable :
+    - "CP-ST-03:Describe your most successful research contribution." desirable :
     - Demonstrated insight into community and social trends
     - Identified challenging technical problems and provided creative solutions